-- Buildings: 1)

-- up to 50 years
+1) Buildings: up to 50 years

-- 2) Right-of-use assets Shorter of useful life and the term of the underlying lease Leasehold improvements: Shorter of useful life and the term of the underlying lease
+2) Right-of-use assets Shorter of useful life and the term of the underlying lease 3) Leasehold improvements: Shorter of useful life and the term of the underlying lease

-- 3) Equipment: 4)
+4) Equipment:

-- a.
+a.
 Personal computers:

+b.
+Information systems hardware:

+c.
+Other equipment:

+3-5 years

-- 3-5 years Information systems hardware: up to 10 years b.
+up to 10 years

-- Other equipment: up to 15 years C.
+up to 15 years